 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 In the greater Durban area, you will visit and interact with the residents of an informal shack dwellers settlement.
 You will also visit an informal African traders market (including a traditional bead market), an ecotourism project, a center for jazz and popular music, the University of KwaZulu-Natal campus, and several local high schools.
-You will also visit the Luthuli Museum, the former home of the first African Nobel Peace Prize winner, Chief Albert Luthuli, and the Phoenix Settlement, the former Durban home of Mohandas Gandhi, now a museum.
+You will also visit the Luthuli Museum, the former home of the first African Nobel Peace Prize winner, Chief Albert Luthuli, and the Phoenix Settlement, the former Durban home of Mohandas Gandhi.

 During the Johannesburg excursion, you will spend time at the following sites:

-You will learn of the African National Congress’s military wing—Umkhonto we Sizwe—and its bases of operations throughout Mozambique, witness the physical effects of the South African apartheid government’s attacks in the capital, Maputo, and meet key individuals and institutions, with a view toward the shared, but divergent, project of political transformation in both countries.
+You will learn of the African National Congress’s military wing—Umkhonto we Sizwe—and its bases of operations throughout Mozambique; witness the physical effects of the South African apartheid government’s attacks in the capital, Maputo; and meet key individuals and institutions, with a view toward the shared, but divergent, project of political transformation in both countries.